Skip to main content

 Types of Pruning

-2. Bound Pruning: Skip if current path can’t lead to better solution
+2. Bound Pruning: Skip if current path cannot lead to a better solution than the best so far

 // Example: Subset sum with pruning